vuejs/vue-test-utils/docs/guides/dom-events.md

 ### Trigger events

-The `Wrapper` expose a `trigger` method.
+The `Wrapper` exposes a `trigger` method.
 It can be used to trigger DOM events.

 ```js
 const wrapper = mount(MyButton)